-BUS 292 ALTERNATING BUSINESS CO-OP II (1-3T) 1-PREREQUISITE: Permission of instructor
+BUS 292 ALTERNATING BUSINESS CO-OP II (1-3T) PREREQUISITE: Permission of instructor

-This two-course sequence allows students to alternate semesters of full-time work in a job closely related to the student's academic major with semesters of full-time academic work.
+This two-course sequence allows students to alternate semesters of full-time work in a job closely related to the student's academic major with semesters of fulltime academic work.
 Emphasis is placed on a student's work experience as it integrates academic knowledge with practical applications in the business environment.
 The grade is based on the employer's evaluation of student productivity, evaluative reports submitted by the student, and the development and assessment by the student of a learning contract.

-BUS 296 BUSINESS INTERNSHIP I (3T) 3 credits PREREQUISITE: Minimum 6 semester hours completed.
-Minimum GPA 2.0 (C)
+BUS 296 BUSINESS INTERNSHIP I (3T) 3 credits PREREQUISITE: Permission of Instructor

 This two-course sequence allows the student to work part-time on a job closely related to his or her academic major while attending classes on a full-time basis.
 Emphasis is placed on a student's work experience as it integrates academic knowledge with practical applications in the business environment.
 The grade is based on a term paper, job-site visits by the instructor, the employer's evaluation of the student, and the development and assessment by the student of a learning contract.
+Students must have successfully completed a minimum of 6 semester hours and have a minimum GPA of 2.0 (C).

-BUS 297 BUSINESS INTERNSHIP II (3T) 3 credits PREREQUISITE: Minimum 6 semester hours completed.
-Minimum GPA 2.0 (C)
+BUS 297 BUSINESS INTERNSHIP II (3T) 3 credits PREREQUISITE: Permission of Instructor

 This two-course sequence allows the student to work part-time on a job closely related to his or her academic major while attending classes on a full-time basis.
 Emphasis is placed on a student's work experience as it integrates academic knowledge with practical applications in the business environment.
 The grade is based on a term paper, job-site visits by the instructor, the employer's evaluation of the student, and the development and assessment by the student of a learning contract.
+Students must have successfully completed a minimum of 6 semester hours and have a minimum GPA of 2.0 (C).